The Karate Kid: Sequels and adaptations

-In January 2020, a Broadway musical adaptation of The Karate Kid was revealed to be in development.
-Amon Miyamoto will serve as director, with an accompanying novel being written by the original film's screenwriter Robert Mark Kamen.
-Drew Gasparini will serve as the lyricist and composer of the score, while Keone & Mari Madrid will choreograph the play.
-Kumiko Yoshii, Michael Wolk will serve as producers, with The Kinoshita Group.
-The cast will include Jovanni Sy as Mr. Miyagi, John Cardoza as Daniel LaRusso, Kate Baldwin as Lucille LaRusso, Alan H. Green as John Kreese, Jake Bentley Young as Johnny Lawrence, Jetta Juriansz as Ali Mills and Luis-Pablo Garcia as Freddie Fernandez.
-The opening date has yet to be announced.
+In January 2020, a musical theatre adaptation of The Karate Kid was revealed to be in development.
+Amon Miyamoto served as the director, with an accompanying novel being written by the original film's screenwriter Robert Mark Kamen.
+Drew Gasparini is the lyricist and composer of the score, while Keone and Mari Madrid choreographed the musical.
+The premiere cast included Jovanni Sy as Mr. Miyagi, John Cardoza as Daniel, Kate Baldwin as Lucille, Alan H. Green as John Kreese, Jake Bentley Young as Johnny, Jetta Juriansz as Ali Mills, and Luis-Pablo Garcia as Freddie Fernandez.
+The adaption debuted in St. Louis in June 2022.

-A new Karate Kid film is in development by Sony Pictures, described as the return to the original franchise.
+In August 2023, it was reported that Jackie Chan would reprise his role from the 2010 film in a new "Karate Kid" film.
+By November of the same year, Chan officially joined the cast alongside Ralph Macchio in their respective roles as Mr. Han and Daniel.
+The studio announced a world-wide open casting call for an actor to star as the movie's iteration of the titular character.
+Jonathan Entwistle will serve as director from a script written by Rob Lieber, where the plot will involve a teen from China moving to the east coast and beginning to study martial arts.
+Karen Rosenfelt will produce the film, with principal photography scheduled to commence in spring 2024.
+Originally scheduled to be released on June 7, 2024, the film was delayed to May 30, 2025, in part as a result of the 2023 writers and actors strikes.

 Book

 In 2022, Ralph Macchio published the memoir Waxing On: The Karate Kid and Me (Dutton), in which he reflects upon the making of and legacy of the Karate Kid films and Cobra Kai.